Artificial Intelligence for the American People

 Secretary of Transportation Elaine L. Chao

 The National Institutes of Health is exploring many opportunities for AI to accelerate medical advances in biomedical research.
 NIH has large data sets resulting from projects such as the NIH Human Microbiome Project and the All of Us Research Program.
 These data sets provide great opportunity for AI to foster discovery.
-In January 2019, reports on work funded by NIH, researchers were able to use AI to catch irregular heartbeats, indicating that AI can be used to improve the accuracy and efficiency of EKG readings.
-NIH has recently launched a working group on AI to explore ways to make the best use of existing data, and harness the potential of AI to advance biomedical research and the practice of medicine.
+In 2019, reports on work funded by NIH, researchers were able to use AI to catch irregular heartbeats, indicating that AI can be used to improve the accuracy and efficiency of EKG readings.
+NIH also launched a working group on AI to explore ways to make the best use of existing data, and harness the potential of AI to advance biomedical research and the practice of medicine.

 State-of-the-art advances in manufacturing help our economy and empower our workforce.
 In July of 2018, the National Counterintelligence and Security Center (NCSC) identified manufacturing areas such as chemical manufacturing, advanced robotics and artificial intelligence, aircraft parts, integrated circuits, space and exploration technology, etc., as areas under threat from foreign espionage.
 In the face of intense global competition, President Trump unveiled a National Strategic Plan on Advanced Manufacturing in October 2018 that focuses on defending the economy, expanding manufacturing employment, and ensuring a strong manufacturing and defense industrial base and a resilient supply chain.